On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Connection to the trace operator

 \section{Connection to the trace operator}

-After proving sufficient conditions for the existence of an extension operator, we now turn to the analysis of necessary conditions.
-To that end, we will relax the problem: we will not deal with extension operators for functions living on the whole perforated domain but only on one of the constituent cubes.
+After proving sufficient conditions for the existence of suitable extensions, we now turn to the analysis of necessary conditions.
+To that end, we will relax the problem: we will not deal with extensions for functions living on the whole perforated domain but only on one of the constituent cubes.
 Our goal is to connect this problem to that of the surjectivity of the trace operator for Sobolev functions between manifolds.
 Since the limit cases \(p=1\) and \(p=\infty\) are always peculiar in the study of trace operators for Sobolev maps, we will restrict ourselves to \(1<p<\infty\).

 Throughout this section, \(\p M\) will always denote a \(C^2\)-regular connected, compact, boundaryless hypersurface of \(\R^d\) of dimension \(d-1\) that, by the Jordan separation theorem (cf.\ \cite[Proposition~6.4]{OuRu09}), bounds an open subset of \(\R^d\).
 We will understand this open subset, denoted by \(M\), together with its boundary \(\p M\), as a submanifold with boundary of \(\R^d\) of dimension \(d\) and class \(C^2\).
 According to Section~\ref{sec:prelim} and its notation, there exists \(\veps>0\) such that